 Winter has arrived – Are your prepared to keep your baby toddler warm and healthy?
 As a mom of four kids, I thought I would share five tips and ten items that will help you this winter.
-Here is also a list of great products for your home and older kids and adults.
+Here is also a list of great products for your home and older kids and adults this winter season.
 Hope you find below helpful.
 Happy Winter!

 1. Although Mom and Dad may be warm walking around, babies and toddlers sitting in strollers get cold very quickly.
 Make sure to check the temperature of their hands and feet.
 If cold, head back inside.